OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

 clean the dirty flag and perform a resolve on the RTT, use the [PASS\_RESOLVE pass](#3.1.2.3.resolve|outline).
-This is why they're called "explicit" resolves; because you have to *explicitly *tell Ogre to resolve an msaa target and unset the dirty flag[^6].
+This is why they're called "explicit" resolves; because you have to *explicitly *tell Ogre to resolve an msaa target and unset the dirty fla.

+@note You're allowed to keep an explicitly resolved textured dirty forever (i.e. never resolve, in case your main purpose is to always access fsaa subsamples)

 On RenderSystems where explicit resolving is not supported, all textures will be treated as implicitly resolved and PASS\_RESOLVE passes will be